vlang/vls/README.md

 ```

 ## Setup / Usage
 To use the language server, you need to have an editor with [LSP](https://microsoft.github.io/language-server-protocol/) support.
-See [this link](https://microsoft.github.io/language-server-protocol/implementors/tools/) for a full list of supported editors and tools.
+See [this link](https://microsoft.github.io/language-server-protocol/implementors/tools/) for a full list of supported editors.

-### VSCode, VSCodium, and other VSCode derivatives
+### VSCode, VSCodium, and other derivatives
 > [GitHub Codespaces](https://github.dev) is not supported yet at this moment.
 See this [issue comment](https://github.com/vlang/vscode-vlang/issues/272#issuecomment-898271911).

-For [Visual Studio Code](https://code.visualstudio.com) and other derivatives, all you need is to install 0.1.4 or above versions of the [V VSCode extension](https://github.com/vlang/vscode-vlang).
+For [Visual Studio Code](https://code.visualstudio.com) and other derivatives, all you need to do is to install 0.1.4 or above versions of the [V VSCode extension](https://github.com/vlang/vscode-vlang).
 Afterwards, go to settings and scroll to the V extension section.
 From there, enable VLS by checking the "Enable VLS" box.

 If you have VLS downloaded in a custom directory, you need to input the absolute path of the `vls` language server executable to the "Custom Path" setting.
 If you cloned the repository and compiled it from source, the executable will be in the `cmd/vls` directory.
 So make sure to add `cmd/vls/vls` or `cmd/vls/vls.exe` (for Windows).